bbc/psammead/packages/utilities/psammead-locales/README.md

 `/moment/ig` - A [moment.js](https://momentjs.com/) locale for Igbo.
 This can be used to localise timestamps generated using moment.js.
 `/moment/pcm` - A [moment.js](https://momentjs.com/) locale for Pidgin.
 This can be used to localise timestamps generated using moment.js.
+`/numerals` - Numerals in several different number systems.
+This can be used for localised numbers for components.

 ## Installation